 Both the cytoadherence of infected cells and the process of antigenic variation are controlled by a family of genes called var.
-Each parasite possesses up to 60 different vargenes within its genome, maintaining most of the genes in a silent state, while expressing only a single gene at a time.
+Each parasite possesses up to 60 different var genes within its genome, maintaining most of the genes in a silent state, while expressing only a single gene at a time.
 Each var gene encodes a protein that is placed on the surface of the infected cell, making the cells cytoadherent.
-When the infected person mounts an immune response against the protein encoded by the expressed var gene, the parasite switches to expressing a different copy.
+When an infected person mounts an immune response against the protein encoded by the expressed var gene, the parasite switches to expressing a different copy.
 This changes the immunological appearance of the infected cells and allows the parasites to avoid destruction and maintain the infection.
-The focus of the research project being conducted here at Weill Medical College is trying to understand how the parasite regulates expression of the var gene family.
+The focus of the research project being conducted the Deitsch lab is determining the molecular mechanisms that enable parasites to precisely regulate expression of the var gene family.
 The ability to express only a single gene at a time, and to switch between different genes to avoid destruction by the immune system is key to the parasite's ability to maintain an infection and cause disease.
-It is hoped that gaining a better understanding of this process will lead to more affective treatments and disease interventions for the millions of people at risk in the developing world.
+It is hoped that gaining a better understanding of this process will lead to more effective treatments and disease intervention strategoes for the millions of people at risk in the developing world.

 - Transcriptional regulation of the var gene family.

 - DNA recombination and genome diversification of malaria parasites.

 - How malaria parasite sense and respond to environmental changes.

 - Metabolic adaptions by parasites to different anatomical niches.